 The influence of this and other Ortelius maps stems from the popularity and dominance of his atlas in the European market.
 In 1570, Ortelius published the first modern atlas; that is, a set of uniform maps with supporting text gathered in book form.
 Previously, there were other bound map collections, specifically, the Italian Lafreri atlases, but these were sets of maps-not necessarily uniform-selected and bound together on demand.

 Theatrum Orbis Terrarum, Ortelius' atlas, outperformed competing atlases from other cartographic luminaries like the Mercator family.
 Between 1570 and 1612, 31 editions of the atlas were published in seven languages.
-This map first appeared in the very first 1570 atlas.
+This map, in its first edition, appeared in the very first 1570 atlas.

-The plate for this map was altered three times after it was initially issued in the 1570 atlas, creating three editions.
-The first revision was in 1579; the large ship in the Pacific reverses direction and the cartouche has different figures.
-In 1587, the plate was altered again, this time to reduce the bulge on South America's west coast and to add details in the islands of the Pacific.
+The plate was majorly altered three times after it was initially issued in the 1570 atlas, creating three editions.
+The first revision, creating the second edition, was in 1579; the large ship in the Pacific reverses direction and the cartouche has different figures.
+This example is a second edition.
+In 1587, the plate was altered again, this time to reduce the bulge on South America’s west coast and to add details in the islands of the Pacific.

 Abraham Ortelius is perhaps the best known and most frequently collected of all sixteenth-century mapmakers.
 Ortelius started his career as a map engraver.
 In 1547 he entered the Antwerp guild of St Luke as afsetter van Karten.
 His early career was as a business man, and most of his journeys before 1560 were for commercial purposes.
 In 1560, while traveling with Gerard Mercator to Trier, Lorraine, and Poitiers, he seems to have been attracted, largely by Mercator’s influence, towards a career as a scientific geographer.
 From that point forward, he devoted himself to the compilation his Theatrum Orbis Terrarum (Theatre of the World), which would become the first modern atlas.